samjmck/samjmck.com/content/blog/stateless-serverless-to-do-app/index.en.md

 ### Limitations of Cloudflare's key-value database

 There's an interesting caveat with Cloudflare's key-value store (Workers KV) which is that it lacks consistency.
-This means that one function might read a different value than another function, even though they're accesing the same key at the same time.
+This means that one function execution might read a different value than another execution, even though they're accesing the same key at the same time.
 This is because Workers KV "stores data in a small number of centralized data centers, then caches that data in Cloudflare’s data centers after access".
 If you happen to be connected to a data center that hasn't cached the newest version of your list, then you will see an older version.
 Cloudflare advertise this system as "eventually-consistent" with data taking up to a minute to propagate to all other locations.

-Their "up to a minute" claim was concerning to me but when I tested it, it seemed to never take more than a few seconds.
+Their "up to a minute" claim was concerning to me at first.
+However, when I tested it, it seemed to never take more than a few seconds.
+Keep in mind that people are also likely to share lists with people that they are physically close to, so the chances that they'll both be connecting to the same data center should be high.
 This is a trade-off I'm willing to make.

 ### Developing the serverless function